MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 |**5d275bba-5d7d-487f-855e-75cd2943204f** |Floor 1 |Floor |
 |**0fa1b1eb-6066-45ea-8f7c-09b4e8cc4e74** |Conf Room 1202/3455 (9) |Room |

-6. Download the device metadata from a partner solution or from your system with all the devices.
+6. Download the device metadata from a partner solution or from your system, including all the devices.

 7. Use a script or manually map your devices to PlaceId.